 The office of Career Development offers support services and resources to help students and alumni of the Graduate School of Education and Psychology (GSEP) explore career possibilities, develop skills for successful employment searches and secure full-time employment.
 The focus of the Career Development staff is on individual consultation and interactive workshops designed to provide students and alumni with the strategies necessary to market their skills in a competitive environment and establish themselves as competent professionals.
-Career services include career counseling and assessment, resume and curriculum vitae writing, job search tips, interview preparation, and employment listings on monstertrak.com.
-For an overview of services offered, please visit the Career Services Website at http://gsep.careerservices@pepperdine.edu, or call directly to (310) 568-5666.
+Career services include career counseling and assessment, résumé and curriculum vitae writing, job search tips, interview preparation, and employment listings on monstertrak.com.
+For an overview of services offered or to schedule an appointment at the West LA, Irvine, or Encino campus, please visit the Career Services Website at http://gsep.careerservices@pepperdine.edu, or call directly to (310) 568-5666.